js-arias/gm-earthbyte/README.md

 which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-landscape-cao-key.tab`.

+## Citation and data license

+This model is the direct process of the
+Cao et al. (2017),
+Torsvik et al. (2019),
+Young et al. (2019),
+Müller et al. (2019),
+and Cao et al. (2022) models.
+As such,
+the original publications should be cited when the model is used.
+Relevant papers are given in this file and provided as bibTeX.

+It is not required to cite this repository, but if you do not include the model in the supplementary material of your publication, it might be a good idea to link this repository and help others to replicate or re-use your analysis.

 ## References